mayazhl/Eyes-Movement-/README.md

 ## Eyes-Movement Exercise

-A funny project to create eyes that follow the mouse's movement!
+This is a funny project where you can create eyes that follow the mouse's movement!

 ## RoadMap